Skip to Search

 Marshall, Nathan S. Papers, 1853-1965.
 A diary and related materials belonging to Nathan S. Marshall, a hospital steward on U.S.S.
 Vandalia describing Admiral Matthew C. Perry's fleet and the mission to Japan, 1853-1856.
 Part of Miscellaneous Manuscript Groups.
 Ms. Group 112, Box 1/8.

 McCollum, Ruby, defendant.
 Documents relating to the trial of Ruby McCollum for the murder of Dr. LeRoy Adams, Live Oak, Florida, 1954.
-Xerox copies.
-Official records copied from the State of Florida Archives and notes and correspondence of Zora Neale Hurston, who covered the trial for the Pittsburgh Courier, and perhaps of others.
-0.25 ln.ft.
+Official records copied from the State of Florida Archives and notes and correspondence of Zora Neale Hurston, among others.
+Also included are copies of Ruby McCollum related documents copied from the William Bradford Huie Papers (Ohio State University Archives).
+0.58 ln.ft.
 Ms. Group 118.